Ballroom dance: Waltz

 Waltz began as a country folk dance in Austria and Bavaria in the 17th century.
 In the early 19th century it was introduced in England.
 It was the first dance where a man held a woman close to his body.
-When performing the dance, the upper body is kept to the left throughout all figures, follow's body leaves the right side of the lead while the head is extended to follow the elbow.
+When performing the dance, the upper body is kept to the left throughout all figures, the follower's body leans to the right side of the leader while the head is extended left to follow the elbow.
 Figures with rotation have little rise.
 The start of the rise begins slowly from the first count, peaks on the 2nd count and lowers slowly on the 3rd.
 Sway is also used on the second step to make the step longer and also to slow down the momentum by bringing the feet together.
 Waltz is performed for both International Standard and American Smooth.

 Viennese Waltz

 Viennese waltz originated in Provence area in France in 1559 and is recognized as the oldest of all ballroom dances.
 It was introduced in England as German waltz in 1812 and became popular throughout the 19th century by the music of Josef and Johann Strauss.
 It is often referred to as the classic “old-school” ballroom.
 Viennese Waltz music is quite fast.
 Slight shaping of the body moves towards the inside of the turn and shaping forward and up to lengthen the opposite side from direction.
 Reverse turn is used to travel down long side and is overturned.
 While natural turn is used to travel short side and is underturned to go around the corners.
 Viennese waltz is performed for both International Standard and American Smooth.